Interstate 287: Passaic and Bergen counties

 Immediately after this, I-287 crosses over the Pequannock River and New York, Susquehanna and Western Railway's New Jersey Subdivision line into Bloomingdale, Passaic County, where the highway becomes US Air Force Gunner Clarence "Red" Mosley Highway.
 The road continues northeast and turns north as it briefly passes through Pompton Lakes before crossing into Wanaque.
 Here, the road makes a turn northeast again as it comes to the CR 511 Alternate interchange.
 After this, I-287 passes through rock cuts in the Ramapo Mountains before making a sharp turn east as it crosses high above the Wanaque River valley on a bridge.
 The freeway continues into Oakland, Bergen County, where the name becomes Army Staff Sergeant Walter Bray Highway.

 Here, there are a couple of businesses near the road before the interchange with Skyline Drive.
 Following this, the road crosses the Ramapo River before passing near neighborhoods and reaching a junction with US 202.
-After US 202, I-287 turns southeast and closely parallels the New York, Susquehanna and Western Railway line to the southwest before entering Franklin Lakes and coming to an interchange with the northern terminus of Route 208.
+After US 202, I-287 turns southeast and closely parallels the New York, Susquehanna and Western Railway line to the southwest before coming to an interchange with the northern terminus of Route 208 at the Franklin Lakes borough line.
 Past this interchange, I-287 narrows to four lanes and turns northeast as the railroad line draws away.
 The freeway passes wooded residential neighborhoods prior to turning north and entering Mahwah, where it continues near more wooded suburban areas as well as the Campgaw Mountain Reservation to the west of the road.
 After passing to the east of the Ramapo College campus, I-287 passes over US 202.
 The freeway crosses the Ramapo River again before reaching an interchange with Route 17.
 At this point, Route 17 forms a concurrency with I-287 and the road widens to six lanes as it passes between the Ramapo Valley County Reservation to the west and business parks to the east.